 Good news, here, is this album is still available in both the CD and MP3 formats, and of course, used copies can be found, as well, the album originally being released on vinyl and cassette.

 Overall, there’s not any real weak material, here.
 Every song ranges from very good to excellent.
 Give kudos, as well, to the songwriters for some fine work.
 Rosanne Cash albums tend to be strong, overall, and this one certainly rates right up there towards the top.
-I give it a 5 out of 5.

 About Thy Author